asayers/cbdr/cbdr.md

 ## Interpreting the results

-Let's look at the table comparing md5 to sha1, and choose a p-value of 99%.
+Let's look at the table comparing md5 to sha1.
+Judging by wall-clock time, sha1 looks like it's about 17% slower than md5, doesn't it?
+So we go ahead and tell our colleages:

-Looking at the wall-clock time, it indeed looks to be about 22% slower.
-That said, you should avoid the temptation reduce the results to a single number.
-The statistically responsible way to report this benchmark to your colleagues would be like this:
+> I benchmarked sha1 against md5 and found that it was 17% slower.

+Well, that's fine, but it's _much_ better if we report the confidence interval instead!

-> sha1sum was 21.8-23% slower than md5sum by wall-clock (p=99%)
+> By wall-clock time, sha1 was 16-18% slower than md5 (α=99.9%).

-By contrast, looking at the system time, we see that the difference is between -9.1% and +5.2%.
-Because the confidence interval contains 0%, we don't have enough evidence to say that the time spent in the kernel is any different.
+Now our colleages have some idea of how good the benchmark was.
+Note how we also reported the alpha-value.  `cbdr analyze` lets you customize this parameter with the `--significance` option, but it defaults to 99.9%.

+Now let's compare how much time md5sum and sha1sum spend inside the kernel.
+The difference is somewhere between -15% and +18%.
+Not only is this interval quite wide (implying a lot of variance), but it also straddles 0%.
+This means there isn't enough evidence to assert a real difference.

-> The difference in system time was within noise (p=99%)
+> The difference in system time was within noise (α=99%)

+Remember kids: practise statistical responsibility when communicating benchmark results!